jordankaiser/documentation-drupal/theming/configure-your-environment-for-theme-development.md

 Here are the steps you take to put your Drupal site into development mode.
 Without doing these Drupal's aggressive cacheing will make theme development a chore.

+Once development is complete you should revert these changes.

 ### Disable render caching and JS/CSS aggregation

 #### 1. Edit your settings.php file